MegaDred/Killemall-2/README.md

 ## Sandbox mode

 In default game mode enemies spawn with some probability, but in sandbox mode spawning is disabled.
+Check `config.json` to enable sandbox mode.
 You can spawn enemies manually.
 Press `1` to spawn a Bot and `2` to spawn Divider.

 ## Preview